ONLINE COURSES IN SCIENCE

 - use the scientific method to analyze data and draw conclusions in written analyses.

 Students regularly perform labs in some combination of paper, simulations, or wet — roughly five labs per semester.
-When tackling lab work, the class will devote an entire session to the lab performance or analysis.

 At the beginning of each wet lab, to ensure proper set-up and use of lab apparatus, the teacher demonstrates and explains.
 Students then run their own labs but can interact with the teacher throughout the live, online session.